Ashleylinn/Ashleylinn/README.md

 <img height="500" src="welcome.gif">

-Welcome to my GitHub profile.
 I'm currently a student specializing in Information Technology and Business.
 This space is where I keep track of the projects, assignments, and cool things I’ve built during school!

 ## 🛠️ Skills
 ### Programming Languages: